misiektoja/spotify_profile_monitor/README.md

 If successful, the tool will automatically extract the necessary fields and begin monitoring.

+When `-w` is used on its own to inspect a Protobuf file, the extracted refresh token is masked.
+Add `--verbose` to print the full value when you need to copy it into your configuration.

 Instead of using the `-w` flag each time, you can persist the Protobuf login request file path by setting the `LOGIN_REQUEST_BODY_FILE` configuration option.

 The same applies to `--token-source client` flag - you can persist it via `TOKEN_SOURCE` configuration option set to `client`.